ViaVersion/ViaFabricPlus/CONTRIBUTING.md

 ## Adding Protocol Fixes

 Protocol fixes are the **heart of ViaFabricPlus**.
-They’re what make this project unique, so it’s important to add only relevant and correct changes.
+They're what make this project unique, so it's important to add only relevant and correct changes.

 Guidelines for fixes: